NexPlayer/Android-SDK/advanced.md

 **Returns**

-Always zero, but may change in future versions.
+Always zero.
 The return value should be ignored.

-#### native int setDebugLogs (int codecLog,int RendererLog,int protocol\_Log)
+#### native int setDebugLogs (int codecLog, int RendererLog, int protocol\_Log)

 This method sets the debugging log levels related to codecs, rendering, and protocols in NexPlayer™.

-> **Warning** Calls to this method should be made after callinginitbut before callingopen.
+> **Warning** Calls to this method should be made after calling init but before calling open.

 By default, the parameters codecLog and RendererLog are set to -1 so that they are hidden and protocol\_Log is set to 0 so basic logs are produced.
 However when debugging applications, they can be set to a higher integer value so that more logs are generated.